zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Judge a man by his questions rather than his answers."
+> "Don't let the past steal your present."
 >
-> — Voltaire
+> — Cherralea Morgen
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch